danielsaidi/Sheeeeeeeeet/README.md

 Items are used to present options.
 Sheeeeeeeeet comes with these built-in types:

-* [Standard Item][ActionSheetItem] - A standard, tappable action sheet item
+* [Standard Item][ActionSheetItem] - Standard, tappable items that dismiss the action sheet
-* [Select Item][ActionSheetSelectItem] - A single- or multi-select item with an `isSelected` state
+* [Select Item][ActionSheetSelectItem] - Standard items with an additional `isSelected` state
-* [Single Select Item][ActionSheetSingleSelectItem] - A single-select exclusive item with built-in handling
+* [Single-Select Item][ActionSheetSingleSelectItem] - Single-select items that deselec all other single-select items in the same group
+* [Multi-Select Item][ActionSheetMultiSelectItem] - Multi-select items that don't dismiss the action sheet
+* [Multi-Select Toggle Item][ActionSheetMultiSelectToggleItem] - Header items that selects/deselects all multi-select items in the same group
-* [Collection Item][ActionSheetCollectionItem] - An action sheet item with an embedded collection view
+* [Collection Item][ActionSheetCollectionItem] - Super-flexible items that contain an embedded collection view
 * [Link Item][ActionSheetLinkItem] - Navigation links

 The standard item corresponds to a default `UIKit` action sheet action.
 It has a title and an image and serve as the base class for all other item types.
-It uses `.dismiss` as `tapBehavior`, which automatically dismisses the action sheet when it is tapped.
+It uses `.dismiss` as `tapBehavior`, which means that it dismisses the action sheet when it is tapped.

-Select and toggle items are basically identical, but can be individually styled.
+All other items inherit the standard item type and its appearance.
+They can then be individually styled.

-They both use `.none` as `tapBehavior`, which means that they will not cause the action sheet to be dismissed.
-Instead, add a submit button to the sheet.
+Single and multi-select items use `.none` as `tapBehavior`.
+This means that they will NOT dismiss the action sheet when tapped.
+Instead, you should use them with a submit/ok and (probably) a cancel button.

 ### Buttons